Lu Lingxuan

-Lu Lingxuan (陸令萱) (died 577) was a lady in waiting in the palace of the Chinese Northern Qi dynasty.
+Lu Lingxuan (陸令萱) (504 - 577) was a lady in waiting in the palace of the Chinese Northern Qi dynasty.
 As she served as the wet nurse to the emperor Gao Wei, she became exceedingly powerful during his reign, at times eclipsing in importance his mother Empress Dowager Hu and was often criticized by historians for her corruption and treachery.

 Life

 It is not known when Lu Lingxuan was born, she was ethnically Xianbei.
 Her husband was named Luo Chao (駱超), who was a general of Xianbei origin as well and was executed after he was accused of treason.
 Lady Lu and their son, Luo Tipo were taken into the palace to serve as servants.
 After Gao Wei, the son of then-Prince of Changguang Gao Zhan and Gao Zhan's wife Princess Hu, was born in 557, Lady Lu became his wet nurse.
 She was described as intelligent and devious and became a favorite of Princess Hu.
 She might have also nursed Princess Hu's second son, Gao Yan.